berkeley-gif/COEQWAL-pydsstools/README.md

 6. **Run Services**: See the `docker-compose` file for available services.
 The command structure is as in the following examples.

-To extract data from the dss to csv:
+To extract data from the CalSim dss to csv:

    ```bash
    > docker-compose run <service> --dss /data/scenario/<filename>.dss --csv /data/scenario/<filename>.csv